helidon-io/helidon/docs/modules/webserver/webserver.md

     fallback-authority: "REJECT"
 ```

-SNI virtual hosts require listener TLS and the NIO socket-channel transport,
+SNI virtual hosts require listener TLS and `use-nio: true`, which is the
-which is the default.
+default, including for QUIC-only listeners.
+TCP listeners use the NIO
+socket-channel transport, while HTTP/3 listeners use the QUIC transport.

 #### Reloading TLS Material